Contractor payouts that stop when compliance breaks

 Frequently Asked Questions

-What does Agent of Record actually do?+
+What does Agent of Record actually do day-to-day?+

 Is AoR the same as Employer of Record?+

-How are payout holds enforced?+
+How do payout holds actually work?+